Agostinho Neto

-António Agostinho da Silva Neto (17 September 1922 – 10 September 1979) was an Angolan politician and poet.
+António Agostinho Neto Kilamba (17 September 1922 – 10 September 1979) was an Angolan communist politician and poet.
 He served as the first president of Angola from 1975 to 1979, having led the Popular Movement for the Liberation of Angola (MPLA) in the war for independence (1961–1974).
 Until his death, he led the MPLA in the civil war (1975–2002).
 Known also for his literary activities, he is considered Angola's preeminent poet.
 His birthday is celebrated as National Heroes' Day, a public holiday in Angola.

 Early life

-Neto was born at Ícolo e Bengo, in Bengo Province, Angola, in 1922.
+Neto was born at Caxicane, in Ícolo e Bengo, Angola, in 1922.
 Neto attended high school in the capital city, Luanda; his parents were both school teachers and Methodists; his father, also called Agostinho Neto, was a Methodist pastor.
-After secondary school he worked in the colonial health services before going on to university.
+After secondary school he worked in the colonial health services, before going on to university.
 The younger Neto left Angola for Portugal, and studied medicine at the universities of Coimbra and Lisbon.
 He combined his academic life with covert political activity of a revolutionary sort; and PIDE, the security police force of the Estado Novo regime headed by Portuguese Prime Minister Salazar, arrested him in 1951 for three months for his separatist activism.
 He was arrested again in 1952 for joining the Portuguese Movement for Democratic Youth Unity.
 He was arrested again in 1955 and held until 1957.
 He finished his studies, marrying a 23-year-old Portuguese woman who was born in Trás-os-Montes, Maria Eugénia da Silva, the same day he graduated.
 He returned to Angola in 1959, was arrested again in 1960, and escaped to assume leadership of the armed struggle against colonial rule.
 When Angola gained independence in 1975 he became president and held the position until his death in 1979.